piqoni/hn-text/README.md

 # Motivations:
  - Easy to use (arrow keys or hjkl navigation should be enough for the client to be fully usable)
- - Distraction Free: articles, and comments are converted to simple readble text.
+ - Distraction Free: articles, and comments are converted to simple readable text.
  - Fast Navigation and Responsivity

 # Current Features / Screenshots